Create Azure credentials for use in GitHub Actions

 Then clicking on Add to create a new role assignment.

 You'll have the option of assigning a number of permissions to the Service Principal.
-I am going to assign Contributor permissions here and then select the new Service Principal as a member.
+I will assign Contributor permissions here and then select the new Service Principal as a member.

 Once the permissions have been applied, it's time to collect all the information to store it inside GitHub for use within the workflows.